sjoyal/sjoyal.github.io/about/github-api.md

 `$ curl 'https://api.github.com/user/repos?per_page=100'`

 For more results, the user must submit additional requests for a different page of results using the `?page` parameter

+  * What is the basic structure of the results?

+  * What fields are included in each result?

+  * What are the data types for each field?

+  * What are some of the different values for the `type` field?

+Using the Github API to:
+  * Get all the comments for a particular issue?

+  * Add a comment to an issue?

+Using the jQuery API to:
+  * Get the HTML contents of an element?

+  * Create a _new_ HTML element?

+  * Add an HTML element to the page?

+Using the Lodash API to:
+  * Replace placeholders with values from an object?

+  * Repeat code for every item of an array?